gustavnavar/Grid.Blazor/docs/blazor_client/API.md

-## Blazor client-side
+## Blazor WASM with GridCore back-end

 # Front-end back-end API

 [Index](Documentation.md)

-Normal usage of  **GridBlazor** and **GridMvcCore** packages doesn't require any knowledge of this interface.
-This documentation is included only for those who want to implement their own back endpoint instead of using **GridMvcCore**.
+Normal usage of  **GridBlazor** and **GridCore** packages doesn't require any knowledge of this interface.
+This documentation is included only for those who want to implement their own back endpoint instead of using **GridCore**.

-The interface between **GridBlazor** and **GridMvcCore** packages on Blazor client-site solutions uses a query string for the request from the front-end and a json file for the response from the back-end.
+The interface between **GridBlazor** and **GridCore** packages on Blazor client-site solutions uses a query string for the request from the front-end and a json file for the response from the back-end.

 ## Request